aakashks/dp-optimizers/README.md

 lot size 600, max gradient norm 4 and total epochs 100.
 A linear model with a hidden layer of 1000 neurons was the classifier.

-The variation of testing accuracy with different noise scales (for all optimizers) is as in the figure:
+The testing accuracies on MNIST data by using different DPOptimizers with different noise scales vary as shown in the figure:

 <img alt="adam_dpsgd.png" height="400" src="results/adam_dpsgd.png"/>

-How the privacy budget is spent over the training process is shown in the figure (as calculated by 2 different optimizers):
+How the privacy budget is spent over the training process is shown in the figure (as calculated by 2 different accountants):

 <img alt="img.png" height="400" src="results/accountants.png"/>